rtmigo/floca_flutter/README.md

 }
 ```

-An attempt to use nonexistent constants will be stopped at compile time:
+An attempt to use nonexistent constants will be prevented at compile time:

 ``` dart
 Widget build(BuildContext context) {